 I woke up at 3am, checked my phone, and I froze.

 I texted some of my friends who were also awake and in shock.
 I was shaking.
-I had a panic attack.
+I couldn’t get a deep breath.
 I’ve only felt this way a few times in my life.
-My chest was aching, I had trouble catching my breath, and I was too stunned to cry.
+My chest was aching, and I was too stunned to cry.

-When I look at Donald Trump, I see every man who’s ever sexually assaulted me.
-Continue reading
+When I look at Donald Trump, I see every man who has sexually assaulted me.
+Continue reading “2016 Election: Shaken”

 I’m at a point in my career where I’m actively working to establish myself as a professional.
-I work in a field largely dominated by [chauvinist] older men who think it’s perfectly appropriate and not a bit disrespectful to call me “honey” or “sweetie”.
+I work in a field largely dominated by [chauvinist] older men who think it’s perfectly appropriate to call me “sweetie” or speculate about my personal life or ask me to make some more coffee even though that definitely is not part of my job description.
 It makes me feel like I’m younger than I am.
 It makes me feel like “the girl who handles that” instead of the woman who is hoping to be the director of the department.